WHAT WE DO

 Negotiated a commitment from Nordstrom department stores to stop keeping coral reef wildlife captive in their 83 saltwater display aquariums nationwide.
 Nordstrom agreed to either switch to virtual aquariums, like UNtanked, or to 100% captive-bred fish in any freshwater or saltwater aquariums they may keep.

-In Hawaii we prompted action by local governing bodies, including strong resolutions urging a statewide end to the commercial apture of reef fish for the global aquarium hobby and two pieces of landmark legislation that essentially ended the trade in Maui County.
-To learn more about our work in Hawaii, click here.
+In Hawaii we prompted action by local governing bodies, including strong resolutions urging a statewide end to the commercial capture of reef fish for the global aquarium hobby and two pieces of landmark legislation that essentially ended the trade in Maui County.

-Lawsuit on the environmental harm of the aquarium fish trade in Hawaii will be heard by the Hawai`i Supreme Court in March 2017 Click here to learn more
+Lawsuit on the need for an assessment of the environmental harm of the aquarium fish trade in Hawaii resulted in a landmark decision by the Hawai`i Supreme Court in September 2017 Click here to learn more

 Conduct scientific research on the harmful impacts of the aquarium trade